 Ramiro A. Miranda, M.D.

-Dr. Miranda practices general orthopedic surgery with a special interest in sports medicine and total knee replacement at Muir Orthopaedic Specialists.
-As President of the group, he’s gained the respect of his peers with his selfless commitment to improving patient care.
+As President of Muir Orthopaedic Specialists, Dr. Miranda has gained the respect of his peers with his selfless commitment to improving patient care.
 As one of the MOS founders, he has contributed to successfully gathering a group of orthopedic specialists with a variety of skills in order to provide complete orthopedic services.

 Committed to the community, Dr. Miranda has also served as the team physician for St. Mary’s College for almost 20 years.